18F/10x-translation-service/use-cases/drupal.md

 First, site administrators mark the content to be translated.
 This can be entities or their fields.

-The Drupal project translates its core components using it's own translation server, [localize.drupal.org][localize-drupal] which is powered by [l10n_server][l10n_server], a Drupal project.
+The Drupal project translates its core components using its own translation server, [localize.drupal.org][localize-drupal], which is powered by [l10n_server][l10n_server], a Drupal project.
 Fundamentally, it's very similar to how Pootle works.
 Content is uploaded to the translation server in a standard format (PO).
 Translators get to work on the content.
 Translations are pulled